105 Comments

 "AI's gonna take your job" - let it!
 So many jobs are BS profit-making schemes that hurt the world.

 I want public transit, affordable housing, mental health services, and parks parks parks!
-Let's build trees and dance in the moonlight, people.
+Let's plant trees and dance in the moonlight, people.

 Tim N's avatar